robertorcosta/azure-docs.pt-br/articles/iot-hub/iot-hub-devguide-glossary.md

 ## <a name="iot-hub-query-language"></a>Linguagem de consulta do Hub IoT

-A [linguagem de consulta do Hub IoT](iot-hub-devguide-query-language.md) é uma linguagem semelhante ao SQL que permite que você consulte seus [](#job) e dispositivos gêmeos.
+A [linguagem de consulta do Hub IOT](iot-hub-devguide-query-language.md) é uma linguagem semelhante a SQL que permite consultar seu [trabalho](#job) e dispositivo gêmeos.

 ## <a name="iot-hub-resource-rest-api"></a>API REST de Recursos do Hub IoT